 With over 200 billion saved pins every month, you can scale up your online presence and ultimately your business.
 I would say, Pinterest is the perfect place for you to showcase your brand and business to an engaged, niche marketplace that’s ready to spend.

-But, before knowing about the Pinterest SEO 2020, here are the quick and interesting statistics about Pinterest.
+But, before knowing about Pinterest SEO 2022, here are the quick and interesting statistics about Pinterest.

 - Pinterest currently has 300 million monthly active users.